paritytech/parity-bridges-common/deployments/README.md

 Rialto-PoA authorities are named: `Arthur`, `Bertha`, `Carlos`.
 Millau authorities are named: `Alice`, `Bob`, `Charlie`, `Dave`, `Eve`.

-Both authorities and following accounts have enough funds on corresponding Substrate chains:
+Both authorities and following accounts have enough funds (for test purposes) on corresponding Substrate chains:

 - on Rialto: `Ferdie`, `George`, `Harry`.
 - on Millau: `Ferdie`, `George`, `Harry`.

 Names of accounts on Substrate (Rialto and Millau) chains may be prefixed with `//` and used as seeds for the `sr25519` keys.
-This seed may also be used in the signer argument in substrate and PoA relays.
+This seed may also be used in the signer argument in Substrate and PoA relays.
 Example:

 ```bash